lukesno/shopify-backend-challenge/README.md

 Python 3 (https://www.python.org/downloads/)

 _Installation Steps:_
-1. Open terminal at desired location
+1. Open terminal at desired location (Following steps are all executed on terminal)

-2. Clone the repo by running `git clone https://github.com/lukesno/shopify-backend-challenge` on terminal
+2. Clone the repo: `git clone https://github.com/lukesno/shopify-backend-challenge` on terminal

-3. Activate the premade virtual environment using `source env/bin/activate` on terminal (All dependencies are preinstalled on this virtual environment.)
+3. Activate the premade virtual environment: `source env/bin/activate` (All dependencies are preinstalled on this virtual environment.)

 4. Start the app by running `python3 manage.py runserver`